Skip to main content

 $168,000

-That income threshold exists to ensure you can actually live in Thailand without relying on local benefits.
-In practice, it should cover rent, groceries, health insurance, transportation, and leave a buffer.
-For context, the median local monthly salary in Thailand is approximately 35,000 THB — so the visa threshold is deliberately set above average local earnings.
+The income bar is set so you can actually live in Thailand without tapping local benefits.
+In practice it should cover rent, groceries, health insurance, and transport, and leave something spare at the end of the month.
+For context: the median local monthly salary in Thailand is roughly 35,000 THB.
+The visa threshold is pitched above that on purpose.

 Tax implications

-Thailand's rules on foreign-earned income changed significantly in 2024.
-If you spend 180+ days per year in Thailand you become a tax resident.
-Foreign-source income remitted into Thailand within the same tax year you earn it is now taxable at progressive rates of 0-35%.
-Income kept outside Thailand or remitted in a later tax year remains tax-free — but this is an active area of policy change, so treat 180+ day stays as a tax-planning decision.
+Thailand rewrote its rules on foreign-earned income in 2024.
+Spend 180+ days per year in Thailand and you become a tax resident.
+Foreign-source income remitted into Thailand during the same tax year you earn it is now taxable at progressive rates of 0-35%.
+Money kept outside Thailand, or remitted in a later tax year, stays tax-free for now — but this is an active area of policy change, so any stay past 180 days deserves a tax plan of its own.

-Tax outcomes depend on your personal circumstances, your home country's rules, and any tax treaties.
-Do not rely on this summary as tax advice — consult a qualified advisor licensed in both Thailand and your home country before making decisions.
+Your actual tax outcome depends on your personal situation, your home country's rules, and any tax treaties between the two.
+Do not treat this as tax advice.
+Talk to someone qualified in both Thailand and your home country before you decide.

 Application process